Sharly-Chess/sharly-chess.github.io/docs/running-an-event/check-in-processs.en.md

 - Alternatively, if you have multiple machines but prefer to restrict player access, staff or volunteers can use input screens on those devices to assist with check-ins and help distribute the workload.

 {: .tip }
-> ☞ If you have a projector at the venue, consider displaying a live list of players and their check-in status.
+> :point_right: If you have a projector at the venue, consider displaying a live list of players and their check-in status.
 This gives participants immediate visual feedback.

 ## Opening the Check-in Process